If you’re deciding to attend MIT or Harvard, this article will help you make an informed decision about which school is the best choice for you.

 Admission to MIT is a goal coveted by aspiring scientists, engineers, and scholars worldwide.
 To gain entry into this bastion of technological advancement, you’ll need to tackle a set of admission requirements.
 These requirements are designed to spot the brightest minds and most promising talents.

-In terms of GPA and completed courses, prospective students of MIT are expected to have an exceptionally strong academic record.
+Prospective MIT students are expected to have an exceptionally strong academic record in terms of GPA and completed courses.
 A high school transcript that includes a challenging and rigorous course load, particularly in advanced mathematics and science, is a big advantage.

 While there is no specific GPA requirement, the majority of admitted students have near-perfect or perfect GPAs.
 However, keep in mind that MIT is looking for students who have not only excelled academically but have also demonstrated a genuine passion for their chosen field of study.